prateektrisect/Lab_assignments/R4/T2/README.md

 "1GOAL9"

 Output:
-"#GGOOAALL#"
+#GGOOAALL#
 ```

 ## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.
+Refer the steps below to execute your code.
 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.

-### Steps to Run your second code
+### Steps to Run your code

-1. Copy the source code from [Source Code Link](https://raw.githubusercontent.com/Aartiarora22/Lab_assignments/main/P1/T3/Main.java)
+1. Copy the source code from [Source Code Link](https://raw.githubusercontent.com/Aartiarora22/Lab_assignments/main/R4/T2/Main.java)
-2. Paste in the editor window on the right
+2. Paste in the editor window on the right.
 3. Refer the solution code given below and make necessary changes to your code
-4. Hit **Submit** button
+4. Hit **Submit** button.

-5. If you followed the steps then your code will pass test cases
+### View All Hidden Test Cases: Click Here